 How much does it cost to build a tiny house?

-Costs can vary widely, but in general, you can expect to pay about $23,000 to build your own tiny house, although costs vary.
+Costs can vary widely, but in general, you can expect to pay about $23,000 to build your own tiny house.
 Some prefab tiny home kits sell for well under $10,000.

 How much does it cost to buy a tiny house?